Salting eggplants is a common kitchen practice, but do you really need to salt eggplants before cooking them?

-You really only need to salt eggplant if it's old.
+Only if the eggplant is old.
 Although, this meaty vegetable—which is actually a huge berry—has crazy huge pores that soak up oil like no other.

 In our classic rendition, we suggest salting the eggplant slices and letting it drain in a colander for five minutes.
-Panko breadcrumbs give the dish an extra crunch.
+Panko breadcrumbs give the dish an extra crunch, and after frying the slices are drained on a paper towel lined baking sheet to further fight any soggy or greasy notions.
+Then melty mozzarella, fresh basil, and tomato sauce join the party.
 Get our Eggplant Parmesan recipe.

 You might not be in the mood for something heavy like eggplant Parmesan.
 It’s too muggy out, or whatever.
 We’ve got the solution: a bread salad.
 It’s kinda like bruschetta, but heartier.
+We don’t salt the eggplant chunks, but if yours look older, you may want to.
 Get our Grilled Eggplant Parmesan Salad recipe.

 Almost every Greek swears that his or her mother or grandmother’s moussaka is the best.
 You be the judge.
 It’s packed full of eggplant, zucchini, and ground beef and topped with a rich béchamel sauce.
+Let your eggplant’s age be your guide when it comes to salting.
 Get our Moussaka recipe.

 This is like an Italian take on vegetarian shepherd’s pie, with the two namesake vegetables providing meatiness and the polenta substituting for mashed potatoes.
 With onions, crushed tomatoes, and olives, it’s a chunky, hearty vegetable filling.
 Get our Eggplant and Mushroom Polenta Bake recipe.

-To keep the eggplant from soaking up all the pan’s oil, you just put a bit in there and then stir-fry it until it’s crispy.
+To keep the eggplant from soaking up all the pan’s oil, you just put a little bit of fat in there and then stir-fry it until it’s crispy and the cut sides effectively seal up.
+Using slender Japanese or Chinese eggplant is best.
 Red bell peppers, Thai chiles, garlic, Thai basil, fish sauce, soy sauce, and tamarind paste add an assertive flavor.
 Get our Stir-Fried Tamarind Eggplant recipe.